longitude-one/spatial-types/README.md

-# spatial-types
+# Spatial Types Library
 Implement spatial PHP types and their geometric and geographic classes.

-If you want to persist spatial data in a database, you can use the [longitude-one/doctrine2-spatial](https://github.com/longitude-one/doctrine2-spatial) package.
+If you want to persist spatial data in a database, you should use the [longitude-one/doctrine2-spatial](https://github.com/longitude-one/doctrine2-spatial) package.

 ## Current status
 ![longitude-one/spatial--types](https://img.shields.io/badge/longitude--one-spatial--types-blue)